a4appIe/cpp-chat-app/README.md

 3. Once entered, you can start sending and receiving messages with other online users.

-4. To exit the application, simply type `quit`.
+4. To exit the application, simply type `/quit`.

 ## Dependencies